stackbit-projects/happy-petunia-587a6/content/pages/about.md

 ---
 title: CoworkRanking
 subtitle: >-
-  Our mission is to simplify the process of finding a new office.
+  Notre mission est Our mission is to simplify the process of finding a new office.
 We compare the best option according to your project.
 image: images/skyscrapers-looking-up.jpg
 seo:
   title: About Us